SamroodAli/newsweek-clone/README.md

 # Newsweek Website

-This is Zattix, a musical instruments e-commerce as part of the capstone project from Microverse.
-This is built using HTML and CSS.
+This is a clone of the newsweek clone we made as part of the Microverse curriculum.

 ![screenshot](./assets/screenshot.png)